 It’s worth pointing out that this is different for every site.
 There is no standard, so it’s up to each website owner to decide (or not decide) how the issue should be handled.

-Here in the real world, regardless of the decisions made by website owners, the reality is “www” is redundant, and there’s just no point in using it, ever.
+Here in the real world, regardless of the decisions made by website owners, “www.” is redundant, and there’s just no point in using it, ever.

-You don’t need to tell someone to go to “www.askleo.com” when “askleo.com” will work as well, is shorter — in both typing and especially when spoken.
+You don’t need to tell someone to go to “www.askleo.com” when “askleo.com” will work as well and is shorter when typed or spoken.